 On the other hand, there can be separate documents that contain terms for unique deals that can be copied and pasted as appropriate.
 Either way, there should be some thought as to the types of contracts the company foresees entering and the terms on which they would like to strike those bargains.
 With this information in mind, the drafters can create several possible scenarios with blanks for specific numbers and percentages.
 If this is not done in advance with a bit of discussion and analysis, then companies may end up agreeing to just about anything for the sake of saving time and money.

-Fortunately, when it comes to contracting, there is no need to scrap an entire agreement, as minor modifications are easily achieved via the use of addenda or amendments to the original document.
+Fortunately, when it comes to contract management, there is no need to scrap an entire agreement, as minor modifications are easily achieved via the use of addenda or amendments to the original document.
 Savvy contract drafters can use an amendment to make changes to entire sections of a contract, although a keen attention to detail is crucial to ensuring that any updates are in accord with the entire agreement and that the changes made do not conflict with other provisions of the agreement.
 Ultimately, a company’s strategic plan must incorporate many facets of the business’s operations, including contracting, and steps must be taken to ensure that precious time is not wasted on creating new documentation every time something is needed.
+One of the proven tactics to achieve this is using contract lifecycle management software.

 The Buyer's Guide to Contract Management Software